Numerous people have shaped my life. Only very few as much as a key mentor of mine. Who never knew he was one. This is for him.

 Does your secret mentor know?!

 He will.
 In due course.

 Still itchy about finding out who my secret mentor is?!
 Think this is all rubbish or that mentoring is vastly overrated in general?!
-Feel free to send me an email at dominic AT how-hard-can-it.be and teach me something new!
+Feel free to reach out to me on LinkedIn and teach me something new!